FISCO-BCOS/FISCO-BCOS-DOC/en/docs/installation.md

 .. important::

   - if the console has been configured correctly, but it reports the following exception when starting console in CentOS system:

     Failed to connect to the node.
 Please check the node status and the console configuration.

    this is caused by the in-built JDK version of CentOS system(who will lead to verification failure of console and nodes).
-Please download and install Java 8 or above version from `OpenJDK official website <https://jdk.java.net/java-se-ri/8>`_ or `Oracle offcial website <https://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html>`_ (for detailed installation steps please check `Additional <manual/console.html#java>`_ ), and start console after finishing installation.
+Please download and install Java 8 or above version from `OpenJDK official website <https://jdk.java.net/java-se-ri/8>`_ or `Oracle official website <https://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html>`_ (for detailed installation steps please check `Additional <manual/console.html#java>`_ ), and start console after finishing installation.

 ```